flyx/OpenGLAda/00-index.md

  * Object-oriented design: All OpenGL objects are wrapped as tagged types.
 They are also reference-counted, so you do not need to worry about freeing memory yourself.
- * Cross-Platform: OpenGLAda supports MacOSX, Windows and X11-based operating systems like Linux.
+ * Cross-Platform: OpenGLAda supports macOS, Windows and X11-based operating systems like Linux.
  * Structured: In contrast to the raw OpenGL library, OpenGLAda's functionality is structured into packages, so you have a better overview over the